markoenix/indicator-kdeconnect/README.md

 [![Translation Status](https://hosted.weblate.org/widgets/indicator-kde-connect/-/svg-badge.svg)](https://hosted.weblate.org/engage/indicator-kde-connect/?utm_source=widget)
 [![Build Status](https://travis-ci.org/Bajoja/indicator-kdeconnect.svg?branch=send-sms-dev)](https://travis-ci.org/Bajoja/indicator-kdeconnect)

 This Indicator is written to make [KDE Connect](https://community.kde.org/KDEConnect) usable in desktops without KDE Plasma, such as Ubuntu Unity and Pantheon.
 It started as an [AppIndicator](https://unity.ubuntu.com/projects/appindicators/), but you can send files and URLs easily through KDE Connect with kdeconnect-send.

-Features:
+Features
 -------
  1. Indicator in the panel which show your devices, with its name, status, and battery.
  2. Menu to request for pairing and unpairing.